 Skip to main content

-You can set up Device42 alerts to notify you about any Business Application, Discovery, OS, Part Model, Software, Subnet, or System changes that affect your IT environment.
-Alerts can generate notifications within the Device42 UI or be integrated with external systems such as PagerDuty, Opsgenie, etc.
+You can set up Device42 alerts to notify you about any business service, discovery, OS, part model, software, subnet, or system changes that affect your IT environment.
+Alerts can generate notifications within the Device42 UI or be integrated with external systems such as PagerDuty and Opsgenie.

 Set Up Alerts

-To create an alert, navigate to Analytics > Setup Alerts from the Device42 menu bar and click Add Alert from the list page.
+To add an alert, navigate to Analytics > Setup Alerts from the Device42 menu bar and click Create from the list page.

 Add new alertAdd new alert